DaveVoyles/O365-Node-Express-Ejs-Sample-App/README.md

 - To run the app in Visual Studio, hit F5.

--  To run the app in node shell, go to the app's bin directory and type `node www` to start the server.
+-  To run the app in node shell, go to the app's bin directory and type 'npm install' to locally install any missing packages.
+Afterwards, type `node www` to start the server.
 Then open a browser and enter "http://localhost:1337" in the address bar, assuming the default setting is preserved.

 - If you have not done so, install [node.js](http://nodejs.org/download/) to your working machine.